denetii/io_thps_scene/README.md

  - Greatly expanded/improved export options:
      - Revamped export file structure to match what the game engines expect - it is now possible to export models/skins/levels directly into the game
      - Added separate export option for models, which generates them in the correct file formats, uncompressed, in a Models directory
+     - Tons of new crash prevention fixes, handling the most common errors which were allowed in previous releases
      - New 'auto-split everything' option, applies the autosplit modifier to each object in the scene
      - New skybox option when exporting scenes
      - New mipmap offset export option, to quickly size down textures